-The Scottish Government issued their Response to the SMHLR in 2023, stating: "Our vision is that our mental health system upholds human rights and enables people to live well, with choice and control over their own lives, as well as any care, treatment, or wider assistance they might need."
+The Scottish Government issued their Response to the SMHLR in 2023, stating:

+"Our vision is that our mental health system upholds human rights and enables people to live well, with choice and control over their own lives, as well as any care, treatment, or wider assistance they might need."

 There is emphasis on embedding a human rights culture across legislation, policy, and practice for those with mental illness/ lacking capacity, allowing for more autonomy in decision making about their care, focus on the least restrictive practices possible, and improving safeguards and accountability mechanisms.
 Acknowledging the level of change proposed will take time, the review proposes establishment of a Mental Health and Capacity Reform Programme to co-ordinate and drive change over time.
-Seven 'high-level priorities' for inclusion in the Reform Programme are stated, including Human Rights Enablement (incorporating early work with the workforce to understand and apply rights-based approaches in practice) and Mental Health Law Reform (this will involve exploration of definition of 'mental disorder' and who this should cover in future legislation. working alongside the development of legislation to enhance and protect the rights of those with a learning disability or neurodivergent condition).
-The Learning Disabilities, Autism and Neurodivergence Bill: consultation, which closed in April 2024, sought views on legislative proposals to better represent the specific rights and needs of those with learning disabilities and neurodivergent conditions.
-Justice was a key focus area of the consultation, though anticipated to relating in the main to over 18's, given existing workstreams promoting the rights of children.
+Seven 'high-level priorities' for inclusion in the Reform Programme are stated, including Human Rights Enablement (incorporating early work with the workforce to understand and apply rights-based approaches in practice) and Mental Health Law Reform (this will involve exploration of definition of 'mental disorder' and who this should cover in future legislation, working alongside the development of legislation to enhance and protect the rights of those with a learning disability or neurodivergent condition).

+The Scottish Government 2024 Learning Disabilities, Autism and Neurodivergence (LDAN) Bill: consultation sought views on legislative proposals to better represent the specific rights and needs of those with learning disabilities and neurodivergent conditions.
 The consultation called for earlier and improved identification of individuals with cognitive or neurological impairment, and fuller access to accessible and inclusive information within criminal and civil justice systems to aid understanding and participation.
-Better training for staff on the impact of these conditions and diverting individuals where possible away from formal systems is promoted.
-The intended overriding focus of the Bill will be to better promote the rights of those with learning disabilities and neurodivergent conditions and provide more robust legal protection against discrimination.
-Incorporating the views of those with lived experiences, it aims to alter language to make it more inclusive and less stigmatising, seeking to remove the term learning disability from the definition of 'mental disorder' under the 2003 Act.
+The consultation analysis published in August 2024 highlighted the need for cross-sector staff training on learning disabilities and neurodivergency, particularly around inclusive communication, for accessible and appropriately trained advocacy, and for accountability for non-adherence to any resultant strategies or legal requirements.
+It was also highlighted that many of the required changes to promote the rights and improve experiences and outcomes for those with neureodivergency or learning disabilities could and should be made without legislative requirements, with many aims of the proposed legislation coming under the remit of existing legislation and rights documents.
+The Scottish Government is considering the findings and has not included the LDAN Bill on its current programme for Government.